tableau/connector-plugin-sdk/docs/mcd.md

 The Connection Metadata file provides some limited control over the metadata hierarchy elements Database, Schema, and Table.
 For example, it can be used to:
 - provide a default value for Database on the connection dialog, and
-- supress the Database, Schema, or Table selectors from the schema viewer, which the user sees after the connection is established.
+- suppress the Database, Schema, or Table selectors from the schema viewer, which the user sees after the connection is established.

 If you don't provide a Connection Metadata file, then by default all three selectors will be shown.